jhpyle/docassemble/_docs/fields.md

 The available class methods are:

 * `validate()` - the `validate()` class method is used for server-side input validation.
 The raw value from the POST request is passed to this method as the first positional parameter.
+The second positional parameter is the name of the variable, as a string.
+The third positional parameter is a dictionary containing the parameters specified in the YAML (see `parameters`, etc., above).
 The method should return `True` if the value is valid.
 If the value is invalid, the method should raise a `DAValidationError` exception with a message.
   The message given to `DAValidationError` will pass through the [`word()`] function before it is presented to the user, so you can use the [`words`] directive in the [Configuration] to support multiple languages.
 If the method returns a false value, the error message will be "You need to enter a valid value."
 If a `validate()` class method is not provided, no input validation will be performed.
 - `transform` - the `transform()` class method is used to perform any necessary transformations on the data received from the browser.
   The raw value from the POST request is passed to this method as the first positional parameter.
+The second positional parameter is the name of the variable, as a string.
+The third positional parameter is a dictionary containing the parameters specified in the YAML (see `parameters`, etc., above).
 The method should return the transformed value.
 In the example above, the `transform()` class method ensures that Social Security numbers that are entered without hyphens (which are accepted) will contain hyphens when the variable `user.ssn` is actually defined.
 If a `transform()` class method is not provided, the variable will be set to the raw value from the POST request (a string).
 - `default_for` - the `default_for()` method is used when the user
   visits a `question` when the variable is already defined.
 If the output of your `transform` method is not suitable for placing into the field as the default value, you can define a `default_for()` class method that returns the text that should be inserted into the field.
-The `default_for()` class method takes a single positional parameter, which is the value of the variable.
-For example, if your `transform()` method returns a [Python object], you can write a `default_for()` class method that takes the object as its parameter and returns plain text (an `str`) that is a suitable default value to insert into the field.
+The first positional parameter for the `default_for()` class method is the value of the variable.
+The second positional parameter is the name of the variable, as a string.
+The third positional parameter is a dictionary containing the parameters specified in the YAML (see `parameters`, etc., above).
+If your `transform()` method returns a [Python object], you can write a `default_for()` class method that takes the object as the first positional parameter and returns plain text (an `str`) that is a suitable default value to use for the HTML field.
 If you do not define a `default_for()` class method, an attempt will be made to obtain a default value by running `str()` on the variable.
 - `empty` - this is rarely used, so you can probably ignore it.
 The `empty` class method is used when `skip_if_empty` is `False`.
 Instead of not defining the variable, **docassemble** will set the value of the variable to the output of this method.
 If no `empty()` method is provided, the value `None` is used.

-If you provide client-side input validation, it is also a good idea to provide server-side validation, even though it might never be triggered.
-There are ways that users might accidentally or deliberately bypass client-side input validation.
-So even if you have a [jQuery Validation Plugin] rule that works, it is a good idea to include a `validate()` class method.
+Here is an example that demonstrates the use of the `transform()`, `validate()`, and `default_for()` methods.

+{% highlight python %}
+from docassemble.base.util import CustomDataType, Thing, DAValidationError, word

+class CustomFruit(CustomDataType):
+    name = 'customfruit'
+    container_class = 'da-fruit-container'
+    input_class = 'da-fruit'
+    is_object = True
+    parameters = ['seeds']
+    code_parameters = ['max words']
+    @classmethod
+    def transform(cls, item, variable_name, data):
+        new_object = Thing(variable_name)
+        new_object.name.text = item
+        new_object.seeds = data.get('seeds', 0)
+        return new_object
+    @classmethod
+    def validate(cls, item, variable_name, data):
+        max_words = data.get('max words', 2)
+        if len(item.split()) <= max_words:
+            return True
+        raise DAValidationError(word("You cannot write more than %d words") % (max_words, ))
+    @classmethod
+    def default_for(cls, item, variable_name, data):
+        if isinstance(item, Thing):
+            return item.name.text
+        return str(item)
+{% endhighlight %}

+An example of using this data type would be:

+{% highlight yaml %}
+question: |
+  Tell me about the fruit.
+fields:
+  - Fruit name: favorite_fruit
+    datatype: customfruit
+    max words: 3
+    seeds: 10
+{% endhighlight %}

+The `favorite_fruit` variable will become a `Thing` object.
+The value of the HTML `<input>` element becomes the `.name.text` attribute of the object.
+In addition, the `.seeds` attribute of the object is defined using the custom parameter `seeds`.
+The validation method limits the number of words that can be used, based on the parameter `max words`, which can contain a Python expression.

+Note that the `default_for()` and `transform()` objects are complementary; the `default_for()` converts a `Thing` object to a string, and `transform()` converts a string into a `Thing` object.
+The `default_for()` method needs to be flexible because the default value of the field that is passed to the `default_for()` method may be plain text or a `Thing` object, depending on the circumstances.
+The value will be a string if a `default` field modifier is used (which is always treated as a Mako expression that returns a string), or if there is a validation error, in which case the default value becomes the string that was found invalid.

 Python classes, when loaded into the Python web application, are loaded globally across all threads of the server; they are not loaded